Christmas Holiday: Contemporaneous

 The film received mixed reviews.
 In his review for The New York Times, Bosley Crowther called the story "the oldest sort of hat—the kind of dramatic farrago that was being played by faded stars ten years ago."
 Crowther wrote that it was "really grotesque and outlandish what they've done to Miss Durbin in this film"—forced to play a role that is "a figment within a moody and hackneyed yarn."
 Crowther criticized Mankiewicz' screenplay, which has "but the vaguest resemblance to the Somerset Maugham novel on which it is 'based'".
 Although not blaming Durbin for the film's shortcomings, Crowther is severe in his criticism of her performance:

 As the piteously wronged young lady, Miss Durbin does all that she can to suggest an emotional turmoil.
 But her efforts are painfully weak.
 Her speaking voice is girlish and empty of quality, and her gestures of shock and frustration are attitudinized.

 Crowther is no more charitable towards Gene Kelly, who "performs her no good husband in his breezy, attractive style, which is thoroughly confusing, considering the character that he is supposed to be."

-Modern
+Modern assessment

 The film has received generally positive reviews from modern day critics.
 The review aggregator Rotten Tomatoes reports that 78% of critics gave the film a positive review based on nine reviews.

 J. Hoberman of Tablet gave the film a glowing review, saying: "Christmas Holiday is one of the most Teutonic of Hollywood movies—a heritage borne out by its moody lighting, expressionist compositions, a soupçon of Krafft-Ebing, and long excerpts from Wagner's “Liebestod.”"